Ciénega Bridge: Bypass and replacement

-The Ciénega Bridge became a heavily traveled section of US 80, which by the early 1950's, had become one of the most dangerous roads in the state of Arizona.
+The Ciénega Bridge became a heavily traveled section of US 80, which by the early 1950s, had become one of the most dangerous roads in the state of Arizona.
 Between 1952 and 1955, 11 motorists had been killed in separate car accidents in relation to the eastern bridge approach design.
 The eastern approach to the bridge consisted of an eight degree downhill curve just before the foot of the concrete structure.
 The bridge itself crossed a 100 ft chasm above the creek.
 Motorists were unable to negotiate the dangerous curve, which had resulted in vehicles missing the bridge, driving off the chasm ledge next to the bridge, and landing on to the creek bed below.

 Construction started in 1952 on a bypass route which included a new railroad underpass and two wash bridges.
 The new straighter alignment opened on April 9, 1955, moving US 80 designation off Ciénega Bridge onto a newer bridge downstream.
 The new Ciénega Bridge was only 10 ft above the creek as opposed to the original bridge and had a straighter more even graded approach.
 Upon the opening of the new route, ownership of the old bridge was transferred to Pima County, remaining open to vehicular traffic.
 The section of US 80 between Tucson and Benson would later be replaced by Interstate 10, with the US 80 designation being retired from this section of highway in 1977.
 The US 80 designation was fully decommissioned within Arizona by 1989.
 The Ciénega Bridge was added to the National Register of Historic Places on September 30, 1988.

 The majority of the original bridge structure remains unaltered, the exception being the original guardrails, which had been replaced by Jersey barriers in 1989.
 Although the guardrail replacement has slightly weakened the bridge's overall structural integrity, it does not pose a significant threat.
 The Ciénega Bridge is the oldest surviving open-spandrel arch bridge in Arizona.
 As of September 21, 2018, the bridge carries a section of Historic U.S. Route 80, as the Arizona Department of Transportation (ADOT) designated Marsh Station Road as part of the historic route.